-The CA shall record details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request, the time and date, any CA Officer roles involved, and the domain validation method used for each FQDN for Domain Validation TLS Server Authentication certificates and Organization Validation TLS Server Authenticates.
+The CA shall record details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request and issuance of the certificate; the time and date, any CA Officer roles involved, and the domain validation method used for each FQDN for Domain Validation TLS Server Authentication certificates and Organization Validation TLS Server Authentication certificates.
 The CA shall make these records available to its Qualified Auditor as proof of the CA's compliance with this CP and the CA's CPS.

-The CA shall record CA key lifecycle management events, including:
+The CA shall record the following events:

+CA Certificate and key lifecycle events: